graded-cs-resources/IB-Computer-Science-Notes/unit1/00a_Abstraction.md

-# The many layers of a computer
+# Abstraction and the parts of a computer

 Computers consist of two universes that interact with each other.